You probably heard this advice before: if you want to save money stop eating out so much!

-If you go out for lunch Monday through Friday for a year, you might spend $10 a meal – a pretty good deal at most dining establishments.
+If you go out for lunch Monday through Friday for a year, you might spend $10 a meal – and that’s on the lower-end at most dining establishments.
 This adds up to $50 weekly.
-It’s also easy to spend that amount if you go out to dinner two or three times a week.
-And yes, if you order takeout or delivery, this still counts as “dining out”.
+It’s also easy to spend at least that amount if you go out to dinner two or three times a week.
+And yes, if you order takeout or from a food delivery app, this still counts as “dining out.”

-Between delivery minimums and surcharges, you’re paying almost as much to stay in.
+Between delivery minimums, surcharges, and an expected tip amount, you’re paying almost as much to stay in.

-Spend $50 a week on restaurant food, and in total, you’re spending $2,500 per year, near the national average.
-This cash adds up to almost half of the average American’s annual food budget.
+Spend $50 a week on restaurant food, and in total, you’re spending $2,600 per year, already climbing near the national average.
+This cash adds up to a high percentage of American’s annual food budget.

 Why is dining out so expensive?

 To make a profit, restaurants charge about a 300% markup on the items they serve.
+Burgers, pizzas, pastas…yes, all your favorites…usually the highest margin food items for a restaurant to maximize profit per restaurant system, Toast.
 You’re paying for service and convenience.
 In many cases, you could make a $15 meal in a restaurant for $5 at home.

 The savings of eating in

 At first glance, cooking might not seem like a budget-friendly move.
-You need money for groceries and kitchen implements.
+You need money for groceries and your own kitchen implements.
+There’s utility costs, like gas, electricity and water.
+Plus, you’ll have to clean up.
 You’re also budgeting time and effort.

 Commercially-prepared meals are way more expensive

-The average commercially-prepared meal costs around $13.
+The average commercially-prepared meal, by our estimates, costs around $13.
 Even if you rarely spend this much money at one time when you eat out, consider frequency.
-Two meals for $6.50 will add up to the same price.
+Two lower-end meals for $6.50 will add up to the same price.

-You’ll save even more if you make, and use leftovers.
+You’ll save even more if you make extras at one time, and use leftovers.
 The actual numbers will depend on the cost of groceries where you live.
-But an area with pricier groceries almost always has pricier-than-usual restaurants as well.
+But an area with pricier groceries almost always has pricier-than-usual restaurants as well, even at fast food chains.
 Percentage-wise you’ll still save by eating at home.

 You don’t need to stop eating out altogether in order to save

-If you make just two of these meals at home instead, you save $936 – almost $1,000 a year.
+If you’re eating out four times a week and make just two of these meals at home instead, you can save almost $1,000 a year.

 This extra money could be a big jump in your savings for long-term or short-term goals.
 Even if you only skip one restaurant meal a week in favor of cooking or leftovers, that’s about a $500 annual savings.